MethodsAndPractices/vsteam/.docs/Test-VSTeamYamlPipeline.md

 Currently the API that is used by this cmdlet is only supporting YAML pipelines without template references.
 This will be supported soon. see the issue in GitHub: [https://github.com/microsoft/azure-pipelines-yaml/issues/34#issuecomment-591092498](https://github.com/microsoft/azure-pipelines-yaml/issues/34#issuecomment-591092498)

+This cmdlet is not starting a pipeline run, but rather trying to resolve the full YAML code.
+It will not check if the task themselves work.
+See here for more info [https://www.razorspoint.com/2020/03/13/how-to-preview-and-test-a-changing-yaml-pipeline-on-azure-devops/](https://www.razorspoint.com/2020/03/13/how-to-preview-and-test-a-changing-yaml-pipeline-on-azure-devops/)

 <!-- #include "./common/prerequisites.md" -->

 ## RELATED LINKS